 If you’re flying on your next trip, don’t forget the cost of transportation once you reach your destination.
 Cab fare to and from the hotel or rental car expenses can add up to a pretty penny when all is said and done.
 Remember to budget every ride you think you might take.

 Sometimes the best moments on vacation are the ones that don’t cost anything.
 Ask locals about their favorite landmarks or recreational spots.
 However, don’t forget to budget for the more expensive activities you’re planning to do, such as visiting aquariums or museums.

 If you’re traveling out of the country, don’t forget to ask your cell phone service provider about rates for using your phone, including the internet, to avoid surprise charges.
 Call the hotel(s) you’re staying at and ask them if they have Wi-Fi.
 Depending on where you’re staying, you might not have access to free Wi-Fi, so put some money aside and expect to pay extra fees.

 For more help with budgeting for your next vacation, download our vacation budget worksheet.
-You may also consider setting up an OCCU Holiday/Tax Savings Account, where you’ll earn interest while saving for your next vacation.
+You may also consider setting up an OCCU savings account, where you’ll earn interest while saving for your next vacation.
 Here’s to a memorable summer!